Should I Forgive Someone Who Never Apologized? What Judaism, Christianity, and Islam Say

 Where they agree

-• Forgiveness ≠ excusing harm: Judaism, Christianity, and Islam all allow that forgiving someone doesn't mean pretending the wrong didn't happen or automatically restoring a broken relationship.
+• Forgiveness ≠ reconciliation.
+Across all three, forgiving someone doesn't necessarily mean resuming a relationship or pretending the wrong didn't happen.

 Where they disagree